yellowberryHN/OpenNANORGS/README.md

 *A project born out of intrigue, minor obsession, frustration and inspriration.*

-### Seeds will never produce an identical result to the original version!
+### Seeds will never produce an identical result to the original version! (unless I decide to reverse engineer the game (which I might do, someday))

 ## Story